iamalexman/Memojis/README.md

 ![Screenshot 2024-05-26 at 13 31 56](https://github.com/iamalexman/Memojis/assets/61458847/23fe6ffa-3082-4f65-9fbd-392fe1c0b05f)

 1. Make a rich documentation for your project or framework
-   - Make the header and titles
+   - Make a header and titles using `Markdown` syntax
-   - Change color and font
+   - Change color and font with `.json`
-   - Use tables, links, pictures and videos to make your documentation
+   - Use tables, links, pictures and videos `@Macros` to make your documentation juicy

 3. Export it using GitHub Actions
-   - Make a script file
+   - Create a [script file](https://github.com/iamalexman/Memojis/blob/main/build-docc.sh) containing the commands:

-   - Write a build rule to your .doccacrchive
+      - Build rule to create the `.doccacrchive`
-   - Write a transforming rule to transform archive to static site
+      - Transforming rule to create the archive and convert it to a static site
-   - Make a redirect from .docs directory
+      - Make a redirect to the `.docs` directory

-4. Publish it as a static site on the GitHub Pages
+4. Publish it as a static site on your GitHub Pages
-   - Choose the GitHub Actions source for your build and deployment
+   - Choose a GitHub Actions source to build and deploy
-   - Make a directory for your future workflow .github/workflows on the root repo
+   - Create a directory for future workflow `.github/workflows` in the root repository
-   - Configure YAML file and rules for your build and deployment jobs
+   - Create a [YAML file](https://github.com/iamalexman/Memojis/blob/main/.github/workflows/docc.yml) and configure rules in it for building and deploying workflows

 >
 > This [documentation](https://iamalexman.github.io/Memojis/documentation/memojis) is based on a project I did studying Swift from the [Stanford's CS193p course, Developing Applications for iOS.](https://cs193p.sites.stanford.edu/about-cs193p)